holgateb/Personal_Portfolio/README.md

-# Personal_Portfolio
+# Personal Portfolio
-Week 2 Homework
+A portfolio of my projects and work

 ## Description

 This weeks project was to start a page to showcase our sweet Dev skills.
 My personal portfolio page includes a header that uses flex.
-It's also going to include a slideshow with pictures of all my work with clickable links to the full page.
+It's also going to include a gallery with pictures of all my work with clickable links to the full page.

 ## Technologies Used